mitsuba-renderer/drjit/src/python/docstr.rst

         keepdims (bool): if ``True``, the reduced axes are retained in the output as size-1 dimensions.
 Defaults to ``False``.

+        where (ArrayBase | Sequence[bool] | bool): optional mask that
+          excludes entries from the mean.
+Masked-out entries contribute neither to the sum nor to the divisor.
+Defaults to ``True``.

     Returns:
         The reduced array or tensor as specified above.